by Ellie Gardey

 It turns out that Jayapal’s master plan, which endeared her to progressives at the time, was a disaster of epic proportions for the Democrats.
 If she had simply passed infrastructure after the Senate passed it, Democrats would have avoided her ridiculous charade that dragged on for months while dragging the party name.

 In a series of interviews this week, Jayapal took no responsibility for the embarrassment she created for her party.
 She instead took character shots at Manchin and claimed that he had backed down from his word.

 In a statement, she said he had “betrayed his commitment not only to the President and Democrats in Congress but most importantly, to the American people.”
 She also told reporters of Manchin: “That lack of integrity is stunning.”
 (She did not mention that 14 former staff members accused her in September of mistreating the people who work for her.)

 Jayapal still tried to pretend Wednesday that her standoff was useful: “I think it got [Manchin] committed, to the president, to the framework.
 That only happened because the [Congressional Progressive Caucus] held the line.
 I believe he was looking for a way to get out of it.”

 If she sounds like a bitter loser, that’s because she is one.
 She wasted months of Congress’s time and then caved, leaving Democrats with a terrible legislative record and low public support going into the midterms.

 Manchin had warned: “Holding this bill hostage is not going to work in getting my support for this reconciliation bill.”
 But Jayapal didn’t listen, and she’s paying the price.

 – – –

-Ellie Gardey is a reporter for The American Spectator.
+Ellie Gardey is reporter and assistant editor at The American Spectator.
 Follow her on Twitter @EllieGardey.